nikosportolos/ansix/.documentation/features/widgets.md

 ### AnsiGridTheme

-A collection of styling properties, borders and colors, that will be used to style an AnsiGrid.
+A collection of styling properties, borders and colors, that will be used to style an **AnsiGrid**.

 ```dart
 const factory AnsiGridTheme({